Padmahanu/react-newapp/readme.md

 #start new app
-all apps in one place
+all apps in one place for react